Zoom AI Companion GDPR compliance for German businesses

 Zoom AI Companion GDPR Compliance for German Businesses

-Is Zoom GDPR Compliant?
+Is Zoom AI Companion GDPR compliant in Germany?

 Zoom’s Data Processing Agreement (DPA)